 Dream interpretation is a loaded term.
-It brings pictures to mind of psychiatrists’ offices with leather couches, gurus in white robes, and mysterious psychics with penetrating gazes and crystal balls.
+It brings mind psychiatrists’ offices with leather couches, gurus in white robes, and mysterious psychics with penetrating gazes and crystal balls.
 Dream interpretation can be intimidating because it’s a rarefied area of knowledge and expertise, but it shouldn’t be such a big mystery.

 Yes, a gifted dream interpreter and even just a trusted friend can see things in your dreams that you can’t, and know things about you that you don’t know because, says preeminent dream psychologist Dr. Carl Jung, “Dreams are invariably seeking to express something that the ego does not know and does not understand.”

 That’s a powerful and true statement.
 Even Dr. Jung turned to friends and colleagues to help him understand his own dreams.